-Through the TOI PCs, we serve adult and senior cancer patients in markets that have Medicare Advantage ("MA") plans.
-We plan to leverage our long-established, strong relationships with payors to continue to build out our network and increase access to cancer patients in adjacent markets, while at the same time, decreasing oncology care costs for both patients and payors.
-We seek to provide high quality and lower cost care delivery through the following capabilities:
+Through the TOI PCs, the Company serves adult and senior cancer patients in markets that have Medicare Advantage ("MA") plans.
+The Company plans to leverage its long-established, strong relationships with payors to continue to build out its network and increase access to cancer patients in adjacent markets, while at the same time, decreasing oncology care costs for both patients and payors.
+The Company seeks to provide high quality and lower cost care delivery through the following capabilities:

-• a recruiting process focused on selecting physicians that want to practice evidence-based medicine;

-- technology-enabled care pathways ensuring adherence to evidence-based clinical protocols; - strong clinical culture and physician oversight; - care management to prevent unnecessary hospitalizations; - care delivered in community clinics versus hospital setting; - clinically appropriate integration of palliative care and hospice aligned with patients' goals for care; - access to clinical trials providing cutting-edge treatment options at low or no cost to patients or payors; and - appropriate provider training on clinical documentation to ensure proper risk adjustment and reimbursement for complex patients.
+- a recruiting process focused on selecting physicians that want to practice evidence-based medicine; - technology-enabled care pathways ensuring adherence to evidence-based clinical protocols; - strong clinical culture and physician oversight; - care management to prevent unnecessary hospitalizations; - care delivered in community clinics versus hospital setting; - clinically appropriate integration of palliative care and hospice aligned with patients' goals for care; - · access to clinical trials providing cutting-edge treatment options at low or no cost to patients or payors; and - appropriate provider training on clinical documentation to ensure proper risk adjustment and reimbursement for complex patients.